AlanCunningham/rain-notifier/README.md

 >
 > ![rain_2](https://user-images.githubusercontent.com/9663408/194845711-3d8f5795-de5b-47f1-91ef-3b5280b94127.jpg)

-You might notice the first notification doesn't always match the DarkSky summary in the graph.
-While it's mostly similar, the DarkSky summary is likely to be more accurate.
+You might notice the first notification doesn't always match the title of the graph (the DarkSky-generated summary text).
+While it's mostly similar, the DarkSky summary text is likely to be more accurate.